Mark Boyce - Piano, Drums, Guitar, Bands

-Aku has a degree in Music from Point Loma Nazarene University, and is will complete her Master's in Marriage and Family Counseling this December.
-Lucky for us, she has decided after some reflection to pursue music upon completion of that Master's degree.
+Aku has a degree in Music from Point Loma Nazarene University, along with a Master's in Marriage and Family Counseling.
+Lucky for us, after some reflection, she has decided to pursue with music.

 Aku has been teaching for 5 years now, and has a caring and wonderful way in which she connects with students.
 Aku is also an active keyboard player for Skyline Church’s young adult service.
 Aku is also a percussionist; she has participated in many ensembles including the Point Loma Nazarene University Concert Band, Orchestra, Choral Union, and the San Diego Civic Youth Orchestra in San Marcos.
 Aku is currently a member of San Diego State University’s South Coast Percussion Ensemble.

 Scott is committed to giving students and parents a world-class music teaching environment.
-He constructed and developed the "Pillars."
+He constructed and developed the "Pillars" of Music Pillars.
 This was developed by both experiencing the various schools of thought regarding music pedagogy, and then also working as a paid musician.
-Pillars is a fusion of Suzuki, Classical, kodaly, and Jazz.
+Pillars is a fusion of Suzuki, Classical, Kodaly, and Jazz.
 He made a wonderful living as a pianist from the age of 15 until 25.
-Totaling over 3,000+ actual hours performing live. (for all you math-scholars, that is the equivalent of being on stage 8 hours a day, 5 days a week, for 18 months).
+Totaling over 3,000+ actual hours performing live (for all you math-scholars, that is the equivalent of being on stage 8 hours a day, 5 days a week, for 18 months).
 He was a Merit-based Buck Family Music Scholar from the University of the Pacific Conservatory of Music.
-Because of that dual background in a formal classical conservatory, and also as a paid musician, Scott set out to establish a music studios in the U.S. to teach "musicianship" rather than simply technical mastery on the piano.
+Because of that dual background in a formal classical conservatory, and also as a paid musician, Scott set out to establish music studios in the U.S. to teach "musicianship" rather than simply technical mastery on the piano.

 To read more about our teaching philosophy, please click here.